isontheline/pro.webssh.net/documentation/src/docs/documentation/help/networking/vpn-over-ssh.md

 VPN-Over-SSH[^1] is a great feature when you need to forward a port and use it on another app outside WebSSH.
 It's a way to use your own server as a VPN server.

 !!! warning "Drawback"
-    One drawback of VPN-Over-SSH is that only one port forwarding connection could be launched at a time.
+    One drawback of VPN-Over-SSH is that only one TUNNEL connection could be launched at a time.

 ??? question "Do I need to enable[^1] this feature?"
     If you want to use the forwarded port outside WebSSH => **YES** you need